ringcentral/ringcentral-embeddable/docs/config-client-id-and-secret.md

 For Embeddable app, we need to have full usages with your sandbox client id for graduation requirements:

 * Send more than 5 SMS messages
-* Send more than 5 internal messages (message to extension number in current account)
+* Send more than 5 internal messages (SMS message to extension number in current account)
 * Read more than 5 unread inbound messages
 * Update presence more than 5 times in setting page
 * Go to Contacts page, and click refresh button more than 5 times